vedarsh/Piedcoin/README.md

 # Piedcoin
-A simple Cryptocurrency in develoepment stage.
+A simple Cryptocurrency in developement stage.